Establishing your identity when applying for a Manitoba Driver’s Licence

 This requirement under Manitoba law is aligned with North American standards.
 Verifying identity before we issue a driver’s licence helps to protect all Manitobans from identity theft.
 It also ensures that Manitoba driver’s licences are issued only to those who are in our country legally, whether as citizens or visitors.

-To prove your identity, you will need supporting documents that establish six key elements:
+To prove your identity, you will need supporting documents that establish these key elements:

 - Manitoba residence and permanent address**